 Dockless Scooter Accidents: What You Need to Know

-Although dockless scooters can help with the traffic problems, there may be an increase in personal injury claims.
-In a recent Nashville Public Radio report, Vanderbilt Medical Center’s trauma ICU director explains that it’s getting approximately one brain injury per month after a dockless scooter accident, an injury that the rider will never recover.
+Although dockless scooters can help with traffic problems, there may be an increase in personal injury claims.
+In 2019, Vanderbilt Medical Center’s trauma ICU director explained that it’s getting approximately one brain injury per month after a dockless scooter accident, an injury that the rider will never recover.

 Not only are the scooters causing injuries following a car accident, but they can also break apart on a rider.
-Since September, Lime has been under fire for safety issues after several riders received injuries when a Lime scooter broke apart while in use.
+Since September 2018, Lime has been under fire for safety issues after several riders received injuries when a Lime scooter broke apart while in use.
 Photos throughout social media feature scooters broken into two, often where the baseboard and stem meet.
-Earlier this fall, Lime announced that these e-scooters, manufactured by Chinese company Okai are no longer on the streets.
+During the fall of that same year, Lime announced that these e-scooters, manufactured by Chinese company Okai are no longer on the streets.

 This incident is not the first time Lime has faced safety issues.
-Currently, a class action lawsuit has been filed in California citing that gross negligence on behalf of scooter rental companies which led to many injuries to pedestrians and riders.
+A 2018 class action lawsuit has been filed in California citing gross negligence on behalf of scooter rental companies which led to many injuries to pedestrians and riders.

 Much like ridesharing programs Uber and Lyft, scooter ridesharing has experienced a meteoric rise with little to no regulation.
 Since this industry is so new, it’s easy to be confused about what your next legal steps should be.
 Both Lime and its rival Bird make users sign liability waivers.
 However, these waivers do not bar claims of gross negligence.